 Who can enter?

 Entries are generally made via Local Authorities, Housing Associations and Residents Groups.
-In the Schools and Healthcare categories entries are submitted by individual facilities.
 Northern Ireland Amenity Council would wish to acknowledge the valuable contributions made by Local Councils and the Northern Ireland Housing Executive.

 How to enter?